 The above relationships were, found even when other explanatory factors were accounted for, namely urban/rural status of the neighbourhoods and level of income deprivation.
 This means that the association between outlet availability and crime rate is not explained, by more crime being committed in more urban or deprived areas.

-The full report can be, found at the following link: -
+The full report can be, found at Alcohol Focus Scotland.